 No. Your status is based on the relationship between you and the person giving you the work, not the words used in the contract.

-The nature of this relationship is evaluated based on the tests described in the first question.
+The nature of this relationship is evaluated based on the tests listed above.

 I work part-time for several different employers.
 Am I a self-employed worker?

 Not necessarily.
-If you get a salary in return for work done under the supervision and control of various employers, you are the employee of several employers.
+If you get a salary in return for work done under the supervision and control of various employers, you are simply the employee of those employers.

-Again, your real status is decided by looking at all of the tests discussed above.
-It might be that you are an employee in one of your part-time jobs, and a self-employed worker for your other jobs.
+Again, your real status is decided by looking at all the tests listed above.
+You might even be an employee for one job and self-employed for other work you do.
 It all depends on your particular situation.

 Can my self-employed status change from one contract to another?

 Yes.
-For example, if for one of your contracts the person who hired you has some control over how you do your work, it might be an employee-employer relationship.
-It all depends on your relationship with the person giving you the work.
+If, in one contract, the person for whom you are working has some control over how you do your work, it might be an employee-employer relationship.
+It all depends on your relationship with the person providing the work.

 For example, a firefighter who is an employee of a city might, in his free time, be self-employed as an electrician.
-He will be considered an employee of the city and a self-employed electrician at the same time.
+He will therefore be considered an employee when he is a firefighter and self-employed when he is working as an electrician.